cartwatson/Nexus/docs/questions.md

 # Questions/Clarifications

-- API
-  - *req 3:* is "DROID" a specific hardcoded tracked satellite?
-  - *req 2:* should there be an image id associated with the images from a particular satellite or should it be all images from a particular satellite
-  - *db:*    error handling? what should be done for that case?

 ## Notes about future work

 - DB
     - ability to expand to have multiple "DROID"s
     - init tables script, weird approach, would spend more time learning the "right way"
-  - not 100% certain of my use of HTTP codes; eg: 204
+- MCS
+    - ability to handle multiple droids
+        - add droids to system while up to ensure no downtime/missed contacts
+        - add ability to request image of satellite from specific droid
+- satellite
+    - /docker make port assignment dynamics so multiple "satellites/droids" can be used at once
+    - file naming
+        - find way to incorporate datetime when the image was taken
+        - find way to take more than one image of a satellite